 Search engines prefer websites with fresh content.
 Hubspot research shows that sites with blogs get 55% more traffic than sites without blogs, even if their blog has few readers.
 Planner’s Lounge recently shared more about search engine optimization for wedding planners with super helpful tips and advice.

 You probably do not have the time to constantly check in with your clients.
 A blog provides a constant stream of news and information for current and potential wedding planning clients.
 You can also re-purpose blog posts into newsletter content for those clients who may not follow your blog.

 5) Unexpected Opportunities

-Brides are not the only people searching for wedding information.
+Engaged couples are not the only people searching for wedding information.
 I have received inquiries from reporters about my opinion on wedding trends in my area based on my blog.
 You never know who will stumble onto your blog and what door they may open.